jahnf/Projecteur/README.md

   * Map any button on the device to (almost) any keyboard combination.
   * Switch between (cycle through) custom spotlight presets.
 * Vibration (Timer) Support for the Logitech Spotlight (USB)
+* Usable without a presenter device (e.g. for online presentations)

 ### Screenshots